b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

   (hence group `drugX`).

 Here we will compare mice `noDrugX` (miceID: 1:10) with mice `drugX` (miceID:
-11:20) using unpaired samples t-test, but this time we will start by checking the assumptions.
+11:20) using an unpaired samples t-test, but this time we will start by checking the assumptions.

 First the normality assumption.